-It’s a good time to start thinking about ISAs.
-The new tax year is still 7 weeks away, so you have time to make the most of this year’s allowance and plan what you’re going to do with 2018/19’s.
+It’s a good time to be thinking about ISAs.
+The new tax year is just around the corner, so you still have time to make the most of this year’s allowance and plan what you’re going to do with 2018/19’s.

 We’re going to be thinking and writing about this a lot in the next few weeks, particularly about the Innovative Finance ISA and what you can do with it here at Zopa.
 So if there’s anything you’d particularly like us to cover, drop us a line on email@example.com.

 Or if you’re ready to find out how a Zopa IFISA could work for you, go to our ISA pages for more information.